tylerlam1/SENG_Notes/ENCM511_FinalExam.md

 * Super Loop: Totally adequate in many embedded appliactions where the system only requires basic functionality, no timing issues are present.
 * Pre-emptive Scheduler: uses an idle() when not doing anything useful and uses interrupts to wake system up.
 * Co-operative Scheduler: how uTTCOSg works.
 Has a list of tasks that get run based on the current time and period and delay.
 Each task has a Run-Me-Now variable so that DispatchTask() will run when it is not zero.

+## Interrupts

+There are three approaches when reading from an external device.

+1. Wait - Wait till device ready.
+Read the control register and keep waiting until the control value goes from 0 to 1.
+Processor is always active and you're persistently waiting.
+2. Polling - This checks each device sequentially.
+Ex. hecks device 1 -> if not ready checks 2 -> and so on

+An interrupt is basically an alarm clock.
+It will cause all else to be abandoned and execute an ISR (Interrupt service routine).
+All the registers changed by the ISR must be saved and restored at the end.

+### Software Interrupts

+Software interrupts occur when you write to ILAT (which is ready only) focusing a fake interrupt.

+This is done using raise.
+We write to ILAT so long as the IMASK is set appropriately.
+Software interrupts will occur every time around a loop but a real interrupt will not.

+### CoreTimer Interrupts

+CoreTimer interrupts are used in assignment 2.

+* Is EVT6 called IVTMR on core timer vector table
+* to set EVT table entry y
+* *pEVT6 = (void) (*coretimer_ISR) or registerHandler(ik_timer,coretimer_ISR);

+## CoreTimer

+On all processors is a dedicated timer.
+The core timer is clocked by the internal processor clock and is typically used as a system tick clock for generating periodic operating system interrupts.
+CoreTimer works on both the BF533 and BF609 but the simulator period needs to be adjusted - 0x100000 = 5 seconds on real time 609 so much smaller needed on the 533 simulator.

+* TCNTL = Basically controls the start/behaviour of the timer (similar to coffeepots control bits)

+On the TCNTL - send 0x0007 to make active.
+May have to reset sticky bit to 0 so tht you can get signal when the timer goes off again.

+* TSCALE - storing the scaling value that is one core clock (CCLK) cycle less than the number of cycles between each decrement of the timer count

+* TPERIOD - Tolds the timer period.
+Cannot be written when the timer is running so should be set before the timer is started.

+* TCOUNT - holds the current count for the timer.

+## GP Timer

+* TIMER_ENABLE(Timer Enable Register)and the TIMER_DISABLE(Timer Disable Register) can be set as the SET and CLR registers for the GP Timer